quasarframework/quasar/docs/src/pages/options/app-internationalization.md

 Now you are ready to use it in your pages.

 ## Setting up Translation Blocks in your SFCs
-To use embedded `<i18n>` template components in your vue files with **vue-i18n-loader** you must ensure that the `@kazupon/vue-i18n-loader` and `yaml-loader` dependencies are added to your project using your package manager of choice.
+To use embedded `<i18n>` template components in your vue files with **vue-i18n-loader** you must ensure that the `@intlify/vue-i18n-loader` and `yaml-loader` dependencies are added to your project using your package manager of choice.
 Then in your `quasar.conf.js` file change the webpack build options.
+In this case the translations are stored in yaml format in the block.

 ```js
 // quasar.conf.js